Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

 with equality if and only if $g_w$ is isometric to $g_r$.
 In particular,

 \end{theorem}

 In the case of the Laplace-Beltrami operator on $(\mathbb{S}^2,g_r)$, Karpukhin-Nadirashvili-Penskoi-Polterovich proved in \cite{Karpukhin} that $g_r$ does \textit{not} maximize any higher-order eigenvalue.
-In fact, the $k$-th conformal eigenvalue on $\mathbb{S}^2$ is attained in the limit by the union of $k$ identical touching spheres; see Theorem 1.2 in \cite{Karpukhin}.
+In fact, the normalized $k$-th eigenvalue functional on $\mathbb{S}^2$, $k\ge 3$, is attained only in the limit by the union of $k-1$ identical touching spheres; see Theorem 1.2 in \cite{Karpukhin}.
 Whether or not the same occurs on $(\mathbb{S}^4,g_r)$ with the Paneitz operator is still unknown.
-However, the next theorem shows that the geometry of maximal metrics for higher order eigenvalues is expected to be not round (consequence of Corollary \ref{Consecutive}).

-\begin{theorem} Let $g_r$ be the standard round metric on $\mathbb{S}^4,g_r)$.
-Then $g_r$ cannot maximize at least one of the next four normalized eigenvalues in its conformal class (see Theorem \ref{Main5.2} for a more precise statement). \end{theorem}
+However, following the ideas of \cite{Petrides3, Nadirashvili4, Kim}, we prove the following Hersch's type inequality for the third eigenvalue on $\mathbb{S}^4$: \begin{theorem} For any metric $g_w\in [g_r]$ with $\text{Vol}(\mathbb{S}^4,g_w)=\omega_4$, we have